Off-Trajectory Reasoning: Can LLMs Collaborate on Reasoning Trajectory?: Control Study on Post-training Decisions

 \subsection{Can RL Further Improve Off-Trajectory Reasoning after SFT Saturates?}

-\textbf{Hypothesis.} In Table \ref{tab:combined_all_test_results}, we do not observe a consistent advantage of RL over SFT distillation on twin tests.
+\paragraph{Hypothesis.} In Table \ref{tab:combined_math_results}, we do not observe a consistent advantage of RL over SFT distillation on twin tests.
 However, training recipes of these models are different, making it impossible to draw concrete conclusions about RL's impact.
-Here, we ask: \textit{Can RL further improve both recoverability and guidability even after SFT has saturated?}
+Here, we ask -- \textit{ can RL further improve both recoverability and guidability even after SFT has saturated?}

-\textbf{Setup.} We use distillation checkpoints from Section~\ref{sec:control_study_teacher_models}---AM-Distill 1.5B and 3B models at step 400---as the initial policy for RL training.
-This choice is motivated by: (1) we observe that SFT saturates on benchmarks and twin tests after step 400; and (2) AM-Distill is shown to perform poorly in recoverability, making it more suitable to test the effects of RL.
-We train both models on the MATH8K dataset with Grouped Relative Policy Optimization (GRPO) \citep{shao2024deepseekmath}.
+\paragraph{Setup.} We use distillation checkpoints from Section~\ref{sec:control_study_teacher_models} -- AM-Distill 1.5B and 3B models at step 400 -- as the initial policy for RL training.
+This choice is motivated by: (1) we observe SFT saturates on benchmarks and twin tests after step 400; and (2) AM-Distill is shown to perform poorly in recoverability, making it more suitable to test the effects of RL.
+We train both models on MATH8K dataset with Grouped Relative Policy Optimization (GRPO) \citep{shao2024deepseekmath}.

-\textbf{Results:} \textbf{RL training reports massive improvements in recoverability.} Figure \ref{fig:control_study_rl_two_models} shows the impact of RL training on benchmark scores, recoverability and guidability.
-While all scores improve with RL, we see a noticeably high recoverability improvement (e.g., 15.3\%-28.9\%) accompanying a slight increase in benchmark scores (5.4\%-7.6\%) and guidability (8.3\%-8.7\%).
+\paragraph{Results: RL training yields substantial improvements in recoverability.} Figure \ref{fig:control_study_rl_two_models} shows the impact of RL training on benchmark scores, recoverability and guidability.
+While all scores improve with RL, we see a noticeably high recoverability improvement (e.g. 15.3\%-28.9\%) accompanying a slight increase on benchmark scores (5.4\%-7.6\%) and guidability (8.3\%-8.7\%).
 Notably, RL training completely bridges the gap in recoverability that we observed in Figure \ref{fig:control_study_teacher_models} between AM-Distill and QwQ-/Qwen3-Distill models.
-We hypothesize that outcome-based RL improves recoverability by exposing models to noisy trajectories and explicitly rewarding successful recoveries.
-In contrast, SFT training is mostly on successful demonstrations.
-We leave a more thorough investigation of the mechanisms behind the observed improvement to future work.
+We hypothesize that the key difference is what each method exposes the model to: \textbf{SFT trains exclusively on successful demonstrations, teaching what correct reasoning looks like; RL, by contrast, exposes models to failed trajectories and explicitly rewards recovery, teaching what to do when reasoning goes wrong.} We leave a more thorough investigation of the mechanisms behind observed improvement to future work.